St. Andrew's Episcopal Church

 About the Journey

 In July 2026, we will travel from Massachusetts to the southern coast of Africa for three weeks to walk in the footsteps of Archbishop Desmond Tutu and to stand alongside young people from South Africa as fellow pilgrims.
 Over our period of preparation and on-ground experience, we will explore the history and impact of Apartheid on contemporary life for young South Africans.
-When we return, we will continue to process our mission experience and make preparations for our South African youth pilgrims to spend three weeks in Massachusetts during the Summer of 2027 to explore and understand the American experience and the impact of race and the transatlantic slave trade on American youth.
+When we return, we will continue to process our mission experience and make preparations for our South African youth pilgrims to spend three weeks in Massachusetts during the Winter of 2027 to explore and understand the American experience and the impact of race and the transatlantic slave trade on American youth.
 This two-year experience will be a sacred journey that will deepen our faith, expand our worldview, and create bonds of friendship here in Massachusetts and in South Africa that will last a lifetime.

 Why South Africa?